-ZCDO HADU Mo assessed a color and handless sends an iron mont for a send and a ZERO HARM - We support a safe and healthy work environment for our employees.
-Protecting the Eskom We support a safe and healthy environment for our customers, Way suppliers, our country and its people.
+ZERO HARM - Protecting the Eskom Way We support a safe and healthy work environment for our employees.
+We support a safe and healthy environment for our customers, suppliers, our country and its people.
 We comply with the safety, health and environmental legislation and ensure that the necessary Eskom policies are developed, implemented and monitored.
 We strive to continuously improve our impact on the environment.
 INTEGRITY - We are honest.
 Acting the Eskom Way We are trustworthy.
 We are fair.
-We are transparent.
-INNOVATION ~ We continuously think of and implement new, ethical ways that will Thinking the Eskom improve processes, service delivery, and satisfying our internal and Way external customers' needs. "" We continuously strive to find creative, ethical solutions when dealing with business challenges.
+INNOVATION - We are transparent.
+Thinking the Eskom Way We continuously think of and implement new, ethical ways that will improve processes, service delivery, and satisfying our internal and external customers' needs.
+We continuously strive to find creative, ethical solutions when dealing with business challenges.
 We openly communicate our goals and successes in order to attract new ideas and talented individuals.
-SINOBUNTU - We show that we care by leading by example and providing each Caring the Eskom Way other with direction, support and a workplace which is free of sexual Caring the Eskom way harassment, discrimination, nepotism and favouritism.
+SINOBUNTU - We show that we care by leading by example and providing each Caring the Eskom Way other with direction, support and a workplace which is free of sexual harassment, discrimination, nepotism and favouritism.
 We appreciate and value the diversity of our workforce and the uniqueness of each employee.
 We respect Eskom and our stakeholders' assets by using them for the purpose that they are intended; and not to gain personally through the abuse of assets and resources.
-CUSTOMER We are passionate and committed to service delivery of the highest SATISFACTION - standard for both our internal and external customers, Serving the Eskom We focus on understanding our internal and external customers' Way needs and expectations, in order to offer timely, reliable and quality service, We encourage customer feedback, both positive and negative, to improve our service.
+CUSTOMER SATISFACTION - We are passionate and committed to service delivery of the highest standard for both our internal and external customers.
+Serving the Eskom We focus on understanding our internal and external customers' Way needs and expectations, in order to offer timely, reliable and quality service.
+1 2 10 We encourage customer feedback, both positive and negative, to 1000 improve our service.
 EXCELLENCE - We perform our duties with care and dedication.
 Working the Eskom We pay attention to detail, delivering what is expected on time, and Way giving our best every day.
-We take responsibility for our actions by holding ourselves accountable for what we say and do.
-We protect confidential information, and only share it with those who are authorised to have access. //// We report unethical behaviour in the workplace, and effectively 7 /1/ address violations of the law, policies and procedures. transaction of the last periodo that presented
+6.6 We take responsibility for our actions by holding ourselves accountable for what we say and do.
+We protect confidential information, and only share it with those who are authorised to have access. - We report unethical behaviour in the workplace, and effectively address violations of the law, policies and procedures.